oswilehi/ProgramacionAvanzada2016/ReadMe.md

 We used Markdown as an example of internal documentation and a proper way to describe our released features.

-As an exercise for markdown I requestedThis is a Markdown example of tables using their last semester as an example.
-This are not my actual grades :p
+As an exercise for markdown I requested an example of tables using their last semester´s grades as an example. _This are not my actual grades_ :p

 | Date        | Subject           | Grade  |
 | ------------- |-------------| -----:|